noadrow/Rstudio_deltaCT_graph/README.md

 # Description
-This script calculate mean values and standart deviation for each sample and condition Then it calculate the difference to the control condition for each sample and plot the results
+This script calculate mean value and standart deviation for each sample and condition Then it calculate the difference to the control condition for each sample and plot the results